ry4nz/shared/kube-on-windows.md

 ## Introduction

 The release of Kubernetes 1.14 includes production support for scheduling Windows containers on Windows nodes in a Kubernetes cluster.
 As planned, Docker Enterprise
 Universal Control Plane (UCP) will support Kubernetes for Windows containers in Q4 2019.
-This document shows how one can configurate and test for this feature in Techinical Preview Release (TPR).
+This document shows how one can configurate and test for this feature in Techinical Preview.

 ## Minimum Requirement
 In the following we show an example for Azure, it will also work on other Cloud platforms such as AWS, or on-prem.
 The following table lists the minimum requirement: